 Incentive Amount:

-It depends on your home's location and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 Brookline can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Brookline, the average amount someone can save is $1,044 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

-The type of solar panels you have will have specific maintenance steps to follow.
-Regardless of type, you should inspect your panels for damage and clean them regularly.
-Full-service solar contractors in the Brookline area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+The specific types of maintenance you need will depend on the type of panels you're using.
+Regardless of type, you should clean your panels regularly and inspect them for damage.
+A majority of solar contractors in the Brookline area offer comprehensive maintenance plans to help you keep your panels healthy and make the most of your system.